England and Scotland 2 Week Itinerary can come in handy if you are planning to visit the United Kingdom for the very first time.

 It was a more relaxed day.
 The weather seemed pleasant, maybe because we had just returned from the colder Northside.

-We rested for a bit before leaving for a Sunday visit at the Sky office, Osterley branch, London, where my elder brother works for a year.
+We rested for a bit before leaving for a Sunday visit at the Sky office, Osterley branch, London, where my elder brother has worked for a year.
 It was a 10-minute walk from the apartment.

 The evening was spent recollecting the tales of the vacation.